emacsmirror/switchy-window/README.md

 personal Emacs layout and workflow where I usually have at most two editing windows but up to three side-windows which I have to select only seldomly.

-The idea of switchy is simple: when you invoke `switchy-window` in quick succession, it will switch to one window after the other in last-recently-used order.
+The idea of `switchy-window.el` is simple: when you invoke `switchy-window` in quick succession, it will switch to one window after the other in last-recently-used order.
 Once you stop switching for long enough time (`switchy-window-delay`, 1.5 seconds by default), the selected window gets locked in, i.e., its LRU timestamp is updated and this switching sequence is ended.
 Thusly, you can toggle between two windows simply by invoking `switchy-window`, waiting at least `switchy-window-delay`, and then invoking `switchy-window` again to switch back to the original window.

 ## Usage